EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 30 4 * * * python /home/imgbi/img.bi-api/expired.py
 ```

-It's now time to install nginx and Redis (if you still haven't done so), and then configure them.
-For Redis you can just follow the usual simple, basic installation and that'll be just okay.
-Same is true for nginx but we'll add our configuration/vhost file content here as an example /etc/nginx/sites-enabled/imgbi.example.conf for everyone who may need it:
+It’s now time to install nginx and Redis (if you still haven’t done so), and then configure them.
+For Redis you can just follow the usual simple, basic installation and that’ll be just okay.
+Same is true for nginx but we’ll add our configuration/vhost file content here as an example /etc/nginx/sites-enabled/imgbi.example.conf for everyone who may need it:

 ```nohighlight
 upstream imgbi-fastcgi {